What can a digital camera do?

 Unlike older cameras that use physical rolls of film, digital cameras save images electronically to a memory card.

 This means you can store and edit photos on your camera or computer, rather than sending them to be developed in a darkroom in the traditional way.
 You can still get photos developed if you want, using sites like Photobox or Snapfish.

 One benefit of digital cameras is that you can see what you're photographing on the display screen.

 You can use this to frame your images, choose settings and see your photos seconds after you've taken them.
 If they don't come out as you had hoped, you can simply delete them and try again.

 Take your pick

-Digital cameras come in all shapes and sizes, from simple camera phones to top-of-the-range cameras with lots of features and zoom lenses.
-Most cameras can take great snaps and even short films.
+Digital cameras come in all shapes and sizes, from compact to top-of-the-range cameras with lots of features and zoom lenses.
+Most cameras can take great pictures and even record short movies.